coleblackman/FPGA-Placement-Generator/README.md

 **This tool is a work in progress**

-This tool generates a macro_placement.cfg file for use with OpenLANE and OpenFPGA.
+This tool generates an optimized FPGA configuration for use with OpenLANE and OpenFPGA.
 It takes as input a config.tcl file, an fpga_top.v and your parameters.
 It requires pre-hardened macros for each block as well.
+Essentially, if you want to generate an FPGA with OpenLANE and OpenFPGA, this tool will make that easier.

 ## Motivation: